5 Best Stan and Jan Berenstain Books For Children

 Stan and Jan Berenstain have cemented themselves as some of the best children’s books authors of all time, right next to Dr. Seuss.
-Therefore, regardless of whether you are looking to reminisce or if you are looking for a solid children’s book to read to your kids, check out a few titles that you might want to add to your bookshelf.
+If you are looking for a solid children’s book to read to your kids, check out a few titles you might want to add to your bookshelf.

 1. The Berenstain Bears and Too Much TV, 1984